glic3rinu/rtorrent-feeder/README.md

 EMAIL_SMTP_PORT = 587

 FEEDERS = [
-    'rtorrent-feeder.downloaders.KickAssDownloader',
+    'rtorrent-feeder.feeders.KickAssFeeder',
-    'rtorrent-feeder.downloaders.TPBHTMLDownloader',
+    'rtorrent-feeder.feeders.TPBHTMLFeeder',
-#   'rtorrent-feeder.downloaders.TPBDownloader',
+#   'rtorrent-feeder.feeders.TPBFeeder',
-#   'rtorrent-feeder.downloaders.EZRSSDownloader',
+#   'rtorrent-feeder.feeders.EZRSSFeeder',
 ]

 if SUBTITLES_PATH:
-    FEEDERS.append('rtorrent-feeder.downloaders.Addic7edDownloader')
+    FEEDERS.append('rtorrent-feeder.feeders.Addic7edDownloader')
 ```

 Signals
 -------
-Support for registering functions to be executed after a torrent/subtitle download is performed is provided by `downloaders.post_download` signal.
+Support for registering functions to be executed after a torrent/subtitle download is performed is provided by `feeders.post_feed` signal.

-For using it, you can create a `signals.py` file inside rtorrent-feeder directory with your function and register it with `downloaders.post_download.connect()`.
+For using it, you can create a `signals.py` file inside rtorrent-feeder directory with your function and register it with `feeders.post_feed.connect()`.

 For example: